-- New and used machinery, equipment, vehicles, and other tangible non-real estate property - Computer software purchased off the shelf - Qualified restaurant property, retail improvements, and leasehold improvements - For 2020, the expensing election is increased to \$1,040,000 and the investment ceiling to \$2,590,000.
+- New and used machinery, equipment, vehicles, and other tangible non-real estate property - Computer software purchased off the shelf - Qualified improvement property (eligible for both Section 179 expensing and bonus depreciation) - For 2022, the expensing election is increased to \$1,080,000 and the investment ceiling to \$2,700,000.
 The amounts will be indexed for inflation going forward.
-Additionally, the election is limited to taxable income from any of your active trades or businesses.
+Additionally, the election is limited to taxable income from any of your active trades or businesses. - Section 179 expensing can be used for specific kinds of real property that is normally depreciated over 39 years.
+This includes roofs, HVAC systems, fire protection and alarm systems, and security systems for nonresidential real property (e.g., a commercial building but not an apartment complex).

 Deduct bonus depreciation.
 You will also want to consider taking advantage of bonus depreciation, which allows a business to take an immediate write-off of 100% of an asset's cost, beginning with assets purchased and placed in service after September 27, 2017.
-The TCJA increased the percentage of write-off from 50% to 100%.
-Beginning in 2018, this applies to new and used property.
-Previously, the rule applied only to new property.
+Currently, this applies to new and used property.
+The write-off amount is reduced to 80% in 2023, 60% in 2024, 40% in 2025, and 20% in 2026 before disappearing in 2027.